korginc/nts-1-customizations/doc/02_programming.md

 ### Serial Monitoring

 Monitoring via the built-in Arduino Serial object is possible by using a USB-Serial adapter (based on FTDI RS232 chip), such as [this one](https://www.mouser.jp/ProductDetail/FTDI/LC234X?qs=sGAEpiMZZMve4%2FbfQkoj%252BI%252BbU1q%2FCxfr%2FqVjw5o%252BdnQ%3D) or [this one](https://www.amazon.com/dp/B07TXVRQ7V/ref=cm_sw_r_tw_dp_U_x_2jh.DbQX9MS4Y).

+_Caution!
+The NTS-1 Custom Panel Reference Board is not 5V tolerant.
+Please do NOT connect 5V powered device.
+USB serial adapters sometimes have jumpers to select 3.3V or 5V operation mode, make sure to set it to 3.3V._

 Connect the USB-Serial adapter to the _SERIAL_ connector in the following way: